pierre-rouleau/pel/README.rst

-- help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent; the **pel-indent-with-tabs-mode** minor mode automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better 😎,
+- help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent; the **pel-indent-with-tabs-mode** minor mode automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better 😎, (you can also use my stand-alone `tbindent`_ equivalent for that),
 - provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;